Skip to content

 Collision Triage

-If you hit IdentityCollision, compare all PerObjective bindings in the namespace that target the same pool and container discriminator.
+If you hit IdentityCollision, compare all PerObjective bindings in the namespace that target the same pool and container name.

 Most collisions come from one of these situations: